Save to your scrapbook

 1. Preheat the oven to 180°C, gas mark 4.
 Place the pork in a roasting tin, pat its skin with kitchen paper and leave for 30 minutes for the skin to dry.
 Check that the skin is evenly scored, adding more using a very sharp knife, if needed.

-2. Lightly brush the skin with oil and sprinkle with a thin, even layer of salt and a little pepper.
+2. Lightly rub or brush the skin with oil and sprinkle with a thin, even layer of salt and a little pepper.
+Rub the seasoning into the scored skin.
 Calculate the cooking time, 35 minutes per 500g, plus an extra 35 minutes.
 Roast for the calculated time.

 6. Using a sharp carving knife remove the crackling from the joint and place on a board and cut into pieces.
 Then thinly slice the pork and serve each portion with some crackling, gravy and a generous spoonful of apple sauce.